 - nonstick cooking spray

-Variations
+Optional Variations

 This classic comfort food side dish is slightly sweet but somewhat plain in flavor, think of a corn-filled cornbread.
 If you'd llike to jazz it up you can try these variations!

-- Cheesy corn casserole: Stir in 1 cup of grated cheddar cheese or a cheddar blend.
+- Cheesy Corn Casserole: Stir in 1 cup of grated cheddar cheese or a cheddar blend.
 Sprinkle some extra cheese on top of the casserole.

 - Southwest: In a small pan, sauté ½ cup diced red bell pepper and ½ cup diced onion.
 Stir the sautéed peppers and onions along with a 4 ounce can of diced green chiles and 1 cup of shredded cheddar cheese into the mixture before baking.

-- Boost of flavor: Add 1 tablespoon dried minced onion into the mixture.
+- Boost of Flavor: Add 1 tablespoon dried minced onion into the mixture.

 - Extra sweet: Increase the sugar to ½ cup.